What happens now that Trump has been convicted in his hush money criminal case - KESQ

 Now in the unique position of being the first former US president convicted of a felony, Trump faces the possibility of a prison sentence or probation for his crimes stemming from a hush money payment scheme he helped facilitate ahead of the 2016 presidential election.

-Trump – who is known for mounting lengthy appeals of court rulings against him – is also likely to appeal the conviction, which could significantly delay his sentencing, currently set for July 11.
+Trump – who is known for mounting lengthy appeals of court rulings against him – has said he will appeal the conviction, which can be done after he is sentenced.

 Here’s what to know about the case following Trump’s conviction.

-Note: CORRECTION: This story has been updated to reflect when Trump is allowed to file an appeal.